 understanding timesheet supervisor and director accounts

-Modified on Mon, 19 Aug at 9:54 AM
+Modified on Mon, 8 Dec at 11:08 AM

 Understanding Timesheet Supervisor and Director Accounts

-You may have an unlimited number of Timesheet Site Supervisors for any one site
+You may have an unlimited number of Timesheet Site Supervisors for any one site.

 Was this article helpful?